SWENG-2021/VOTN-Facial-Recognition/GettingStarted.md

 We suggest using a free-tier AWS EC2 instance for testing, you can easily create such instance in 3-4 minutes, after you registered on AWS.
 Make sure to choose options which are eligible for tier, otherwise you will have to pay for the resources you use.
 There is a lot of guides on how to create an EC2 instance on AWS, if you have trouble you can have a look at this one, for example, [Amazon EC2 Basics & Instances Tutorial](https://www.youtube.com/watch?v=iHX-jtKIVNA).

+NB: If you are using a low-perfomance machine or a free-tier machine, we suggest you allocate a swap file.
+Here is a guide on how to do that [Swap file guide](https://linuxize.com/post/create-a-linux-swap-file/).
+We suggest you allocate 4GiB, if you are using a machine with 1GiB of RAM (free-tier).

 ## Step 1, obtaining a free domain and setting up DNS

 1. Go to [freenom.com](https://www.freenom.com/ru/index.html?lang=ru) and register for an account.